nicoleefleming/Numerical-Methods/hw/hw2/tasksheet2.md

 ### Response
 I have a link to the pdf in case the embedded file does not display that I included below.

+The HTML markdown is not working in Chrome, or Safari.
+I have not tested in Firefox or IE, but the link works.

 <object data="https://github.com/nicoleefleming/math4610/blob/master/hw/hw2/Untitled-Artwork.pdf" type="application/pdf" width="700px" height="700px">
     <p>This browser does not support PDFs.
 Please download the PDF to view it: <a href="https://github.com/nicoleefleming/math4610/blob/master/hw/hw2/Untitled-Artwork.pdf">Download PDF</a>.